 |Citation:||NIST Multimodal Information Group.
 2005 NIST Speaker Recognition Evaluation Training Data LDC2011S01.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2011.|

-2005 NIST Speaker Recognition Evaluation Training Data, Linguistic Data Consortium (LDC) catalog number LDC2011S01 and isbn 1-58563-579-0, was developed at LDC and NIST (National Institute of Standards and Technology).
+2005 NIST Speaker Recognition Evaluation Training Data was developed at the Linguistic Data Consortium (LDC) and NIST (National Institute of Standards and Technology).
 It consists of 392 hours of conversational telephone speech in English, Arabic, Mandarin Chinese, Russian and Spanish and associated English transcripts used as training data in the NIST-sponsored 2005 Speaker Recognition Evaluation (SRE).
 The ongoing series of SRE yearly evaluations conducted by NIST are intended to be of interest to researchers working on the general problem of text independent speaker recognition.
 To that end the evaluations are designed to be simple, to focus on core technology issues, to be fully supported and to be accessible to those wishing to participate.

 The task of the 2005 SRE evaluation was speaker detection, that is, to determine whether a specified speaker is speaking during a given segment of conversational speech.
 The task was divided into 20 distinct and separate tests involving one of five training conditions and one of four test conditions.
 Further information about the task conditions is contained in the The NIST Year 2005 Speaker Recognition Evaluation Plan.